Migrant farm workers allege pesticide exposure in Illinois

 The workers were brought to Illinois from cities in South Texas’ Rio Grande Valley including Weslaco and Mercedes.
 Their main job, paying $9.25 an hour, was removing tassels from corn, according to the lawsuit.

-The lawsuit alleges the company that employed the workers, Iowa-based Pioneer Hi-Bred International Inc., its parent Delaware-based Corteva, Inc., and a crop spraying operation in central Illinois did not adequately protect workers, provide proper medical attention or cover hospital bills.
+The lawsuit alleges the company that employed the workers, Iowa-based Pioneer Hi-Bred International Inc., its parent Delaware-based Corteva, Inc. did not adequately protect workers, provide proper medical attention or cover hospital bills.
+Two agricultural aviation businesses in Illinois were also named.

 The workers are seeking unspecific damages.

+“We believe the claims made are inaccurate, without merit and we intend to vigorously defend against them,” the statement said.

-Messages left Thursday for Pioneer and Corteva weren’t immediately returned.
-Two other Illinois companies named in the lawsuit, Farm Air Inc. and Curless Flying Service, both based in Astoria, did not immediately return messages left Thursday.
+A message left Thursday for Pioneer wasn’t immediately returned.
+Representatives for Farm Air Inc. and Curless Flying Service, companies based in Astoria, did not immediately return messages left Thursday.

 Follow Sophia Tareen on Twitter: https://twitter.com/sophiatareen.